felixlopz/hubrise-test-task/content/apps/tickncook/en/connect-hubrise.md

 1. Select **Connect**.

-1. Grant TicknCook permission to access the location of your restaurant registered in HubRise.
+1. Grant TicknCook access to your registered location on HubRise.

    - If your location has not yet been created in HubRise select **Create a new location.**
    - For accounts with multiple locations, expand the **Choose location section** to select the correct one.
 You might be prompted to choose the customer list and the catalog to connect.